jcborders/borders_site/content/author/admin/_index.md

 #   link = "files/CV.pdf"

 +++
-I'm a speech pathologist and doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Columbia University.
-My research focuses on the rehabilitation of impairments in airway protection, namely cough (dystussia) and swallowing (dysphagia) dysfunction, to improve health outcomes and quality of life.
+I'm a postdoctoral research fellow in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Columbia University.
+My research is dedicated to improving quality of life and health outcomes in neurodegenerative disease through the rehabilitation of impairments in airway protection, namely cough (dystussia) and swallowing (dysphagia) dysfunction.
 I also have interests in meta-science, statistics, and how these practices affect the transparency, rigor, and replicability of science.
-Clinically, I have worked in inpatient and outpatient settings, specializing in the assessment and treatment of dysphagia across a variety of patient populations, including neurological, oncological, gastrointestinal, and respiratory disorders.